Judging & Awards

-We are thrilled to announce that this year’s event will feature renowned poultry judge and expert, Conor Keegan.
-Entrants in this unique show will have the opportunity see and hear Mr. Keegan as he judges their birds, and to ask questions of him after the judging.
+We are thrilled to announce that this year’s event will feature APA poultry judge and APA District 11 Director, Bryan Shelton.
+Entrants in this unique show will have the opportunity see and hear Mr. Shelton as he judges their birds, and to ask questions of him after the judging.
 Register now to compete for cash prizes and the coveted Master’s Cup.

 Payout Schedule — Amounts Based on Total Number of Entries

 Reserve Traditional Display

 Reserve Exhibitor Display

 Based on 400 birds entered.

 *Additional award money available based on the number of entries.